Pelvic Floor Muscle Training for Spinal Cord Injury

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are taking medications that lower the seizure threshold, you may not be eligible to participate.

-Is pelvic floor muscle training safe for people with spinal cord injury?
+What prior data suggests that this pelvic floor muscle training is safe for people with spinal cord injury?

-How is pelvic floor muscle training different from other treatments for spinal cord injury?
+What evidence suggests that pelvic floor muscle training might be an effective treatment for spinal cord injury?

 Tania Lam, PhD, PT